Corte Madera Real Estate

 Ideal for families, commuters, and lovers of the outdoors, Corte Madera is centrally located in Marin County, stretching from bayside to the hills of Mt.
 Tamalpais.
 Corte Madera in Spanish means “cut wood” and, like other towns in Marin County, Corte Madera supplied lumber to build San Francisco.
+The town has about 10,000 (2022) residents living in 3,930 households.
 Real estate has been booming over the last few years as people discover the unique location and the excellent schools.
-Homes in town, along with those in Larkspur and Greenbrae, are much sought after because of their convenient Central Marin locations.
+Like all towns in Marin, Corte Madera has many local restaurants and shops and is also the home of two destination shopping malls.
+Homes in town, along with those in Larkspur and Greenbrae, are much sought after because of their convenient Central Marin location.

 Lifestyle Tour of Corte Madera